KimDung726/Selenium2/README.md

 - Install dependencies
 1. CD to the project folder
-2. Open CMD/terminal then type `./mvnw install`
+2. Open CMD/terminal then type `mvnw install`

 <!-- USAGE -->